Adjunct Professorial Lecturer

 Practitioner in Residence

-Dante Chinni is the director of the Patchwork Nation project, a Knight Foundation-funded collaboration including the PBS NewsHour and WNYC radio that studies politics, socio-economics and culture in a time of change.
-Patchwork Nation, a project of th...
+Dante Chinni is the director of the American Communities project, a collaboration including The Wall Street Journal, PBS NewsHour, and WNYC radio that studies politics, socio-economics, and culture in a time of change.
+He is also the creator of Patch...
 [More]

 Professor DeGregorio's research and teaching focuses on Congress, interest groups and political communications.
 In her recent book, Networks of Champions: Leadership, Access, and Advocacy, she examines the partnerships that form among officeholders, ...
 [More]